 Where can you place sports bets in Atlantic City?

 The Borgata.
 Betting went live at the Borgata on June 14, when Dr. J placed the inaugural bet for the Eagles to win the Super Bowl again.

-Coming soon: Ballys, Caesars and Harrahs.
-They are all expected to launch sportsbooks in the summer of 2018, in time for football season.
+Coming soon: Caesars, Hard Rock, Golden Nugget, Tropicana, and Resorts.
+They are all expected to launch sportsbooks in 2018.

 Kiosks and self-serve machines